burkfers/qmk_userspace_features/maccel/readme.md

 * The OFFSET variable moves the entire curve towards the right.
 Offsetting the curve to the right means acceleration will kick in later, which is useful for low speed precision - in effect what you would otherwise have used SNIPING mode for.
 The maccel feature basically eliminates the need for a sniping mode.

 * The LIMIT variable sets the lower limit for the acceleration curve.
 This is the minimum acceleration factor at which the curve will start.
+In effect this adjusts the sensitivity for low speed precision movements.

+* The upper limit of the curve is fixed at 1, which means that at high speed sensitivity equals your default DPI.
+If you want to adjust high speed sensitivity, adjust your DPI.

 A good starting point for tweaking your settings, is to set your default DPI slightly higher than what you'd use without acceleration.
 Then set your LIMIT variable to a factor that would scale down to what you normally might have set your sniping DPI.
 For example, if your usual default DPI is 900, you might set it now to 1000.
 And if your usual sniping DPI is 200, you might set your LIMIT to 0.2 (0.2*1000=200).
 From there you can start playing around with the variables until you arrive at something to your liking.